 So, if the regulation defines clean as being “dishes put away, floor swept, and garbage emptied” and defines the kitchen as being “the space between the breakfast table and fridge” it becomes more understandable.

-This is the same as a regulation, which makes it easier to understand how to uphold the law as it was written in statute.
-Overall, the more complicated an area of law, the more regulations may be required.
+This is the role of a regulation.
+Often, the more complicated an area of law, the more regulations may be required.

 As you have already seen, environmental law is a complex area that combines science, public policy, and development and often requires significant regulations to promote clear and standardized rules across the board.